Sifchain/sifnode/docs/chainOps/standalone/tutorials/testnet.md

-# Connecting to the Sifchain BetaNet.
+# Connecting to the Sifchain TestNet.

 ## Prerequisites / Dependencies: